suriyadeepan/MachineLearning-101/README.md

-# MachineLearning-101
+# Machine Learning 101

-Introduction to Machine Learning
+This is a work in progress.
+There will be weekly updates.